 The University of Tartu is the leading centre of research and training and the only classical university in Estonia.
 It preserves the culture and language of the Estonian people.
 For many Estonians higher education equals with the University of Tartu.

-The University of Tartu belongs to the top 3% of world's best universities (THE World University Rankings) and is in the top 10 of the best universities in the Eastern region (Interfax).
+The University of Tartu belongs to the top 1.2% of world's best universities (THE World University Rankings 2020, QS World University Rankings 2020) and is the fourth university in the Eastern region (QS EECA 2020).
 It is the highest ranked university in the Baltics.

 Estonian science, led by the University of Tartu, belongs to the upper 50% of the world's countries in all 22 fields of research specified in the Essential Science Indicators (ESI) database.
-According to the ESI, the University of Tartu has reached the top 1% of the most-cited universities and scientific institutions in environmental sciences and ecology, clinical medicine, plant and animal science, and chemistry.
+According to the ESI, the University of Tartu has reached the top 1% of the most-cited universities and scientific institutions in 11 fields.

 High-level research is conducted as well by the university's Centres of Excellence.
-2 research teams have been granted the The European Research Council (ERC) grant.
 UT is an innovative R&D partner for small entreprises and multinational corporations.

 The University of Tartu includes 4 faculties.
-Most of the university is located in Tartu; however, it also has colleges in Pärnu, Narva and Viljandi and a representation in Tallinn.
-The University of Tartu is the biggest university in Estonia, there are about 14 000 students.
-Every year more than 1000 international students from around 85 countries study at the university.
+Most of the university is located in Tartu; however, it also has colleges in Pärnu, Narva and Viljandi and a representation & a section of the School of Law in Tallinn.
+The University of Tartu is the biggest university in Estonia with 13 395 students, incl.
+1660 international students.

 The University of Tartu follows the Bologna process in the organisation of its studies and programmes.
 The quality of study programmes is assured through programme-based organisation of study designed to pay more attention to the needs of society and prospective employers.
 Annual polls are conducted among graduates of the university to evaluate their initial success in the labour market.
 Relevant findings contribute to the development of further curricula.